 Feature: Survivorship & Wellness Program

 The vision for this program is to provide patients with an array of services that address the medical realities of cancer, such as potential for late-effects, job loss, and financial burden, as well as educational and wellness projects to help patients and those closest to them thrive.
 “Survivor” is no longer a term used to describe someone who has undergone cancer treatment, but instead represents a story unique to every cancer patient.
 With the help of a specialized Nurse Navigator position, patients are guided through the healthcare system from diagnosis through survivorship.
-Thanks to funding from the Wentworth-Douglass Foundation, the future of this program has been guaranteed for several years to come.
+Thanks to funding from the Wentworth-Douglass Foundation and Seacoast Cancer 5K, the future of this program has been guaranteed for several years to come.

 To learn more about the many ways the Seacoast Cancer 5K makes a difference, please visit our Impact Page.

-A Look Back at 2020
+A Look Back at 2022

 We Ran.
 We Raised.
 We Rallied.
 WE ROCKED!